-- 1. If any of the following circumstances exists, the court shall, after notice to defendant, defense counsel, and the prosecution, hold a hearing to determine whether criminal proceedings should be reinstated, whether treatment should be modified, or whether defendant should be conserved with a referral to the conservatorship investigator to initiate conservatorship proceedings: - a.
-Defendant is charged with an additional misdemeanor allegedly committed during the MHD that reflects defendant's propensity for violence. - b.
-Defendant is charged with an additional felony allegedly committed during the MHD. - c.
-Defendant is engaged in criminal conduct rendering him or her unsuitable for diversion. - d.
-Based on the opinion of the QMHE, either defendant is performing unsatisfactorily in the assigned program, or defendant is gravely disabled as defined by Welfare and Institutions Code section 5008, subdivision (h)(1)(B). - 2.
+- 1. If any of the following circumstances exists, the court shall, after notice to participant, defense counsel, and the prosecution, hold a hearing to determine whether criminal proceedings should be reinstated, whether treatment should be modified, or whether participant should be conserved with a referral to the conservatorship investigator to initiate conservatorship proceedings: - a.
+Participant is charged with an additional misdemeanor allegedly committed during the MHD that reflects participant's propensity for violence. - b.
+Participant is charged with an additional felony allegedly committed during the MHD. - c.
+Participant is engaged in criminal conduct rendering him or her unsuitable for diversion. - d.
+Based on the opinion of the QMHE, either participant is performing unsatisfactorily in the assigned program, or participant is gravely disabled as defined by Welfare and Institutions Code section 5008, subdivision (h)(1)(B). - 2.
 The court may also do any of the following at any time: - a.
 Allow diversion to proceed. - b.
 Modify and/or increase required treatment based on progress reports of service provider or other MHD team members. - c.
 Order the commencement of an investigation into conservatorship. - d.
 Terminate diversion, reinstate criminal proceedings, and return the case to the home court. - e.
 Terminate diversion and negotiate a settlement of the charges.
-The MHD team will also have the discretion to request that new cases involving a defendant already accepted into MHD be brought to the MHD court for a global resolution.
+The MHD team will also have the discretion to request that new cases involving a participant already accepted into MHD be brought to the MHD court for a global resolution. - f.
+Accept an admission to performing unsatisfactorily in MHD per II(B)(3)(b)(iii).